NewsCNCnetPDMAbout usSupport

 READ & WRITE DATA | CITIZEN

-For manufacturing machines from Citizen or Mazak equipped with Mitsubishi controllers this diagnostic tool enables you to test reading and writing operations by using all available commands for these devices.
-It enables to quickly setup customized Mitsubishi Citizen device driver INI files for CNCnetPDM.
+For manufacturing machines from Citizen equipped with Mitsubishi controllers this diagnostic tool enables you to perform reading and writing operations by using all available commands for these devices.
+It enables to quickly setup customized Mitsubishi Citizen IIoT device driver INI files for CNCnetPDM.
 The program can be executed on a PC with MS Windows OS (>= XP SP3) connected to your controller via Ethernet.
-Please use MitsubishiCommands for machines from manufacturers other than Citizen or Mazak.
+Please use MitsubishiCommands for machines from manufacturers other than Citizen.

 SOFTWARE DOWNLOAD | SETUP | READ DATA | WRITE DATA | LICENSING | CONTROLLERS